IndoNLP-Workshop/IndoNLP-2025-Shared-Task/Readme.md

 ## Language Test Sets

+This Test dataset has been created and augmented specifically for the INdoNLP Shared Task 2025.
+Please note that some data records are a combination of existing datasets that are publicly available for the respective languages.
+The augmentation process involved generating new data samples based on these existing resources while ensuring data diversity and relevance to the task.

+We want to give full credit to the authors and original creators of the datasets from which the data has been derived.
+Their contributions have been invaluable in the development of this dataset.

 | Language   | Test Set 1: General Typing Patterns | Test Set 2: Adhoc Typing Patterns   |
 |------------|--------------------------------------|------------------------------------|
 | Sinhala    | 10000                                | 5000                               |